SIGGames/SIGGames/profile/CONTRIBUTING.md

-# How to contribute to SIGGamess projecs
+# How to contribute to SIGGames projecs

-Contributing to SIGGamess projects is easy and fun!
+Contributing to SIGGames projects is easy and fun!
 You can contribute in many ways, including code, documentation, and issue triage.
 Here are some ways you can contribute:

 1. [Fork the repository](#fork-the-repository)
 2. [Clone the repository](#clone-the-repository)